-TA positions are merit-based.
+TA positions are merit-based, work-study positions.
 Faculty members identify talented students with a grade point average of 3.0 or higher who have both the demonstrated knowledge in the content area and the appropriate disposition for working with fellow students.
+After the faculty member speaks with his or her TA candidate about the position, he/she must fill out a TA Request Form and a TA/Faculty Contract, which must be signed by both the faculty member and the student.

 TAs receive compensation for their time and effort through the CWAA.
-TAs receive on-going mentoring from faculty and have the opportunity to enhance their leadership and teaching skills.
+TAs also receive ongoing guidance from faculty regarding review sessions and course content, as well as general leadership training through the CWAA.
+This position provides an opportunity to enhance leadership and teaching skills.

 TAs perform a variety of duties, including: